Our Story & Heritage

 Giles Norman’s vast portfolio ranges from traditional landscapes to bold abstract pieces – capturing delicate textures and intimate tones – and journeys beyond the wild Irish shores, capturing the city life of London, Paris, Florence, Venice, Rome and New York.
-Giles continues to add to his portfolio, with a new Beara Peninsula collection due for release in 2020.
+Giles continues to add to his portfolio, with a new Beara Peninsula and Florence collection released in 2020.

 As a self-taught photographer, Giles doesn’t trouble himself with camera dials or a tripod, instead his chief focus is always on the composition of a photograph.
 Describing himself as a street photographer lost in a rural landscape, he draws inspiration from the celebrated street photographers of the 1940 & 1950s, from Brassaï to Doisneau and Cartier-Bresson.

 It was Ireland’s coastline that first inspired him to become a photographer, and it is the landscape that continues to drive his artistic passion today.